learningdebunked/llm-healthsignal-pipeline/README.md

 - `/classify`: signal classification + LLM interpretation
 - `/feedback`: saves user feedback to a file

-### 5. `finetune_gpt2.py` ⭐ NEW
+### 5. `finetune_gpt2.py` ⭐ DEPRECATED

+**Note:** This file is now deprecated as the application uses GPT-4 via API instead of local GPT-2 models.
+GPT-4 has extensive medical knowledge built-in and doesn't require fine-tuning.

-Fine-tunes GPT-2 on medical domain data:
+Previously used to fine-tune GPT-2 on medical domain data.

-- Trains on ECG/EEG interpretations and clinical guidelines
-- Implements paper's hyperparameters (lr=5e-5, warmup=500)
-- Supports multiple corpus formats (JSONL, TXT)
-- Includes sample corpus for demonstration
-- Command-line interface with full configuration

 ### 6. `eval_model.py`